 You can't do it that way in fandom.
 Only Moskowitz' The Immortal Storm and All Our Yesterdays are full-length books on fan history, and neither goes beyond 1950.
 There's no index to show which issues of what fanzine published brief historical articles about fandom, and even if you knew what issues you needed, they're out of print and you might waste years tracking down copies.
-No matter what topics you choose for fan history, you'll start basically from scratch and do all the work yourself.
+No matter what topics you choose for fan history, you'll start basically from scratch and do all the work yoursels.

 I've relied basically on fanzines as source material for the first book and for the book about the 1950's which I'm now working on.
 I feel that an account of an event published in a fanzine which didn't produce howls in the letter section of the next issue about inaccuracy should be more reliable than what this or that fan remembers about that same event, perhaps a quartercentury later.
 Second-high in importance as a source for information are the fans who were active during the time under consideration and weren't deeply involved in feuding and fussing about the subject I want to talk about.
 Someone persuaded Ackerman to sit down in front of a tape recorder, for instance, and in an hour-long monolog he cleared up more matters for me about Los Angeles fandom than fifty letters might have evoked.
-John Baxter wrote a half-dozen closely typed, single-spaced pages about Australian fandom that are a godsend, dealing as they do with an exa that saw few fanzines come out of that continent.
-My correspondence files aren't kept in proper order, but I've still managed to get a lot of information from them.
-It's surprising how much information can be found in mundane publications for certain purposes in fan history writing: the rise of the paperback book for instance, had eventually a major effect on fandom by decimating prozine letter sections as a place to recruit fans and practice letterhacking, and a book about the nation's publishing industry can supply more facts on the paperback trend than any fannish source would offer.
+John Baxter wrote a half-dozen closely typed, single-spaced pages about Australian fandom that are a godsend, dealing as they do with an era that saw few fanzines come out of that continent.
+My correspondence files aren't kept in proper order, but I've still how much information can be found in mundane publications for certain purposes in fan history writing: the rise of the paper-by decimating prozine letter sections as a place to recruit fans industry can supply more facts on the paperback trend than any fannish source would offer.

-My note taking procedure after a couple of false starts developed into almost exactly the same method which John Gunther used for all those "Inside" books that made the best-seller lists a quarter-century aço.
-I didn't learn about the similarity until I read a book about his working methods after All Our Vesterdays was complete.
+My note taking procedure after a couple of false starts developed into almost exactly the same method which John Gunther used for all those "Inside" books that made the best-seller lists a quarter-century ago.
+I didn't learn about the similarity until I read a book about his working methods after All Our Yesterdays was complete.
 I copied off any information which I might be able to use from a fanzine, a letter, or other source on cheap paper, singlespaced on one side.
 I headed each of these note-paragraphs with one or two words in capital letters, designating its general topic.
-Occasionally one of these sote paragraphs would fill a whole page but more often, I would put eight or a dozen on a page.
-After a batch of these pages had piled up, I would cut apart the separate paragraphs, sort them by topic, and paste them onto the pages of looseleaf binders where the topics were arranged alphabetically.
+Occasionally one of these noteparagraphs would fill a whole page but more often, I would put eight or a dozen on a page.
+After a batch of these pages had piled up, I would cut apart the separate paragraphs, sort them by topic, and paste them onto the pages of locseleaf binders where the topics were arranged alphabetically.
 This made some extra work in a sense.
 But I tried it the other way, and found that it was a much greater nuisance to find the right notebook, leaf through it to the right page, remove that page from the binder, insert it in the typewriter and make my notes on it, then put it back into the binder at the right place.